isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-stain-a-playset/index.md

 Cover nearby plants to protect them from the stain.

-Cover yourself wear protective add
-- ons like gloves or eye protectors.
+Cover yourself wear protective add-ons like gloves or eye protectors.
 Otherwise, you can just wear overalls or old clothes that you dont mind disposing of after the project is over.

 ###  Step 8: Apply Your Stain

 Youll need to choose the best stain for your playset.
 I will cover that below.
-In the meantime, you can check out this article on the [best stain for a swing set](https://pestpolicy.com/best
+In the meantime, you can check out this article on the [best stain for a swing set](https://pestpolicy.com/best-stain-for-swing-set/).
-- stain
-- for
-- swing
-- set/).

-You can use either a [brush](https://www.amazon.com/dp/B07JHQ4L4F/?tag=p
+You can use either a [brush](https://www.amazon.com/dp/B07JHQ4L4F/?tag=p-policy-20)or a [Paint Sprayer](https://www.amazon.com/dp/B083CZ6ZQ5/?tag=p-policy-20)to do your staining project.
-- policy
-- 20)or a [Paint Sprayer](https://www.amazon.com/dp/B083CZ6ZQ5/?tag=p
-- policy
-- 20)to do your staining project.
 Apply the first coat of the stain.
 Stain from top to bottom.

 Brush off or wipe the drips that accumulate at the bottom to enhance the final look of the playset.
 Ensure that you stain every area of your playset.